 Should I keep my prenatal and postnatal appointments?

 Your prenatal and postnatal care is important for your health and your baby’s.
-We urge all pregnant women who are well to attend to their care as normal.
-However, if you are pregnant and have symptoms of possible COVID-19 infection, call your OB/GYN or midwife for advice.
-You may need to delay your routine visits until the COVID-19 isolation period is over.
+We urge all pregnant women who are well to attend their appointments.
+If, however, you are pregnant and have symptoms of possible coronavirus infection, call your OB/GYN or midwife for advice.
+You may need to delay your routine visits.

 Can someone come with me to my prenatal and postnatal appointments?

 At this time and for the safety of everyone involved, we are limiting the number of people who can be in our offices.
-Patients only will be allowed at appointments.
-While we understand this is not preferable, it is in the best interest of everyone.
-We encourage expectant mothers to utilize Facetime or other video conferencing to allow a significant other to be involved.
+Only patients will be allowed at appointments, except obstetrics patients coming for their second-trimester ultrasound, who may have one visitor.
+For other appointments, we encourage expectant mothers to use FaceTime or other video conferencing to allow a significant other to be involved.
 If you require support during your visit, please contact your provider’s office before your appointment.
 You will be asked to complete a health screening before you are seen.

 It’s time to go to the hospital.
 Will my delivery be affected by visitor policies?

 To help prevent the spread of COVID-19, Norton Healthcare has updated our visitor restrictions.
-We’ll have only two entry points at every hospital.
+We have only two entry points at each hospital.
 One will be a main entrance or a place that can serve as a main entrance.
 The other will be the emergency department.
 All visitors will be screened for symptoms of COVID-19, including fever, respiratory issues and flu-like symptoms.
-If a visitor has symptoms, they will not be allowed into the hospital.
+If a visitor has symptoms, they will not be allowed to come into the hospital.

 We understand the unique need of families during the birth of a child.
-Obstetric patients may have one partner and one birth support person accompany them.
-Please refer to our visitor restrictions, posted on our website for the latest information before you visit.
+Please refer to our visitor restrictions for the latest information before you visit.